8 Fascinating Facts About Super Bowl I

 2. The first Super Bowl aired on two networks.

 Since the first Super Bowl involved two completely different organizations, there was a bit of an issue televising the game.
 NBC had the rights to air AFL games, while CBS was the longtime rights holder for the NFL product.
 Neither station was going to miss out on its respective league’s championship game, so the first Super Bowl was the only one to be simulcast on two different networks.
 Rival networks also meant rival announcing teams: CBS used their familiar roster of play-by-play man Ray Scott in the first half, Jack Whitaker in the second half, and Frank Gifford doing color commentary for the entire game.
 Curt Gowdy and Paul Christman led the voices for NBC.

-The cheapest price for a Super Bowl 51 ticket is currently hovering around $2000, but frankly, you could probably charge people double that and the game would be a guaranteed sellout.
+The cheapest price for a Super Bowl LVI ticket—which will take place on February 13, 2022—is currently hovering around $6400 after fees, but frankly, you could probably charge people double that and the game would still be a guaranteed sellout.
 The first Super Bowl, however, didn’t quite have that same cachet behind it.
 With tickets averaging around $12, the AFL-NFL World Championship Game couldn’t manage to sell out the Los Angeles Memorial Coliseum in 1967.
 It’s still the only Super Bowl not to fill up its venue.